 This chalk painted floor mat is under our “jingle all the way” personalized doormat.

-Now you know how to personalize a doormat it is time to get some other ideas for your porch.
+Now you know how to personalize a solid doormat it is time to get some other ideas for your porch.

 Remember it is easy to design your own doormat.